verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

   - Table 2 (Verification of ACAS Xu properties 3 and 4) uses the exact method with parallel computation (8 cores in the paper).
 If the hardware where this is executed has a different number of cores used, these results would differ from those in the paper.

 For more details about possible timing differences when running MATLAB in different OS and hardware, see: https://www.mathworks.com/support/requirements/choosing-a-computer.html

+Computation time estimates provided are based on paper results and published CodeOcean run.

 ## REPRODUCING THE RESULTS IN THE PAPER